awsdocs/amazon-lexv2-developer-guide/doc_source/gs-account.md

 If you already have an AWS account, skip this task\.

-When you sign up for Amazon Web Services \(AWS\), your AWS account is automatically signed up for all services in AWS, including Amazon Lex\.
+When you sign up for Amazon Web Services \(AWS\), your AWS account is automatically signed up for all services in AWS, including Amazon Lex V2\.
 You are charged only for the services that you use\.

-With Amazon Lex, you pay only for the resources that you use\.
-If you are a new AWS customer, you can get started with Amazon Lex for free\.
+With Amazon Lex V2, you pay only for the resources that you use\.
+If you are a new AWS customer, you can get started with Amazon Lex V2 for free\.
 For more information, see [AWS Free Usage Tier](https://aws.amazon.com/free/)\.

 If you already have an AWS account, skip to the next task\.
 If you don't have an AWS account, use the following procedure to create one\.